A common origin of multi-messenger spectral anomaly of galactic cosmic rays: Results

-Summarily, we present a novel scenario regarding the origin of CRs that significantly deviates from the traditional propagation model.
-CR fluxes are divided into two components, Comp-A and Comp-B, with Comp-A originating from distant sources across the outer diffusive zone and Comp-B originating from local sources.
-In contrast, the traditional propagation model proposes that only one component exists in the galaxy, primarily originating from distant sources, as illustrated in Figures \ref{fig:p_tra}, \ref{fig:pbarp_tra}, and \ref{fig:gamma_tra} in the appendix.
-Furthermore, diffuse $\rm \gamma$-rays from GeV to PeV under traditional propagation models exhibit isotropic behavior throughout the galaxy.
-To validate our calculations, we strongly encourage the LHAASO experiment to divide the entire sky into smaller segments and measure $\rm \gamma$-ray flux, which can serve as a means to test our predictions.
+We present a novel scenario regarding the origin of CRs that significantly deviates from the traditional propagation model.
+We consider two distinct components, Comp-A and Comp-B, contributing to the CR fluxes.
+Comp-A originates from distant sources scattered across the outer diffusive zone, while Comp-B originates from local sources.
+In contrast, the traditional propagation model suggests the existence of only one component primarily originating from distant sources, as depicted in Figure \ref{fig:p_tra} in the appendix.
+Additionally, under traditional propagation models, diffuse $\gamma$-rays from GeV to PeV exhibit isotropic behavior throughout the Galaxy.
+However, our model predicts a different behavior.
+Figure \ref{fig:diffuse} showcases the model-calculated diffuse $\gamma$-ray flux in the 10 TeV - 63 TeV energy range.
+It is evident that the flux predicted by the traditional propagation model significantly underestimates the observations made by LHAASO.
+Conversely, the SDP model provides an average flux that aligns well with the experimental data.
+It is worth noting that experimental data on the flux intensity around $60^\circ-80^\circ$ exhibit higher values compared to the predictions of the SDP model.
+This discrepancy could be attributed to significant differences in the local source energy spectrum or truncation, as well as variations in the average source distribution.